-GEW Penn State is organized and managed by the Small Business Development Center (SBDC) at Penn State.
+GEW Penn State is organized and managed by the Penn State Small Business Development Center (SBDC).
 SBDC provides entrepreneurs with the education, information, and tools necessary to build successful businesses.

-Prior to joining the SBDC staff, she was involved in several small business start-ups as a principal or owner.
-She has written a column for Pennsylvania Magazine since 1992, specializing in bed and breakfasts and profiles of interesting people and places, and is the author of several books related to the same.
-She has been an associate faculty member in Penn State’s College of Communications since 2005.
-She is also the faculty adviser for the Penn State student organization Happy Valley Communications, a student-run public relations firm that works with other student-run organizations as well as local small businesses with their publicity initiatives.
+For 20 years before joining the SBDC staff in 1999, Linda was involved in several small business startups as a principal or owner.
+She has written a column for Pennsylvania Magazine since 1992, specializing in bed and breakfasts and profiles of interesting people and places, and is the author of several books related to those topics.

 In 2005, she became an associate faculty member in the Bellisario College of Communications and continues to teach COMM 493, Entrepreneurship in the Information Age.
 Since 2009, she has been the faculty adviser for the Penn State student organization Happy Valley Communications, an award winning student-run public relations firm that works with the publicity initiatives of other student-run organizations as well as local small businesses.
 Linda also currently serves as the faculty associate for Lion LaunchPad, a special living option based on campus in North Halls for students interested in entrepreneurship, and is the faculty adviser for the GEW Club.

 Hannah is a senior majoring in Advertising with a double minor in Corporate Innovation and Entrepreneurship and International Studies.
 This past summer, Hannah worked as an Inside Sales intern for Kronos, a software company located in Boston.
 Hannah is a member of Happy Valley Communications and was the Event Team Lead for GEW 2018.